Jmelgar1014/budget-dash/tasks.md

 []spending trends
 [x]add clear filters button
-[x]search features needs backend queries run []alltransactions component has issue where div is nested inside a p tag which is not allowed []add detailed transaction page
+[x]search features needs backend queries run [x]alltransactions component has issue where div is nested inside a p tag which is not allowed [x]add detailed transaction page
+[x]add functionality to download image in detail page []add edit functionality
+[x]add delete functionality in detail page
+[]add view image in detail page
+[]add UI when user selects category and resutls are empty []add UI when user types in value and there are no results [x]when deleting transaction in detail page redirect to all transactions or let user know transaction does not exist anymore